 While social networking can be effective at targeting a particular audience or lead nurturing, Robert Half senior executive director Paul McDonald urges professionals not to abandon more traditional approaches.

 "Having regular conversations remains essential for developing meaningful professional relationships, particularly for business development and hiring purposes," he says.
 "Face-to-face meetings can build rapport in a way that electronic communication cannot.
 Most people still want some personal familiarity before doing business."

 Here are three career networking tips to get the most from professional networking today:

 - Don't wait until you need something.
 If you reach out to contacts only when you need help, you'll weaken your ties.
 Keep in touch regularly by commenting on updates, offering assistance and sharing interesting news items.

 - Strike the right balance.
 Meeting in person takes more time and effort but can deliver much more value over the long term.
 Begin relationships through one-on-one meetings, then keep in touch online and via email to continue the communication.

 - Stay in the know.
 Monitor social media to keep current with industry developments and your network's reaction to them.
 Re-post the most relevant content to become a trusted resource among contacts.

-For additional management tools, please visit our Client Services section.
+For additional management tools, please visit our Research and Insights page.